Crypto.com: North America

 In North America, Crypto.com is licensed by Foreign MSB (Money Services Business) registrations with FINTRAC in Canada and FinCEN in the United States for AML compliance.
 Additionally, the service holds Money Transmitter Licenses across various U.S. states, allowing it to operate as a payment and virtual asset service provider.

 In 2021, Crypto.com entered into a $216 million deal with IG Group, acquiring stakes in a US futures exchange and a binary trading group.
 This move aims to enable Crypto.com to offer derivatives and futures to US customers, an area often challenging for crypto exchanges due to the strict regulations surrounding these investment products.
 The acquisition includes the North American Derivatives Exchange (Nadex) and a 39% stake in Small Exchange, focusing on retail traders.
 This development is part of Crypto.com's broader strategy to comply with US regulations while expanding its service offerings.

+On October 24, 2025, Crypto.com filed an application with the U.S. Office of the Comptroller of the Currency for a national trust bank charter, aiming to expand its federally regulated digital-asset custody services.

+In December 2025, Crypto.com partnered with Fanatics to support the launch of Fanatics Markets, a prediction market platform in the United States; later that month, Crypto.com also partnered with e& money to explore regulated crypto trading, liquidity, and payment integrations.

 Australia

-In December 2020, the company acquired an Australian Financial Service License by purchasing The Card Group Pty Ltd. This acquisition, approved by Australia’s Foreign Investment Review Board.
+In December 2020, the company acquired an Australian Financial Services Licence by purchasing The Card Group Pty Ltd. This acquisition, approved by Australia’s Foreign Investment Review Board.

 The Australian Financial Service License enables Crypto.com to expand its services in the Australian market, adhering to the country's financial regulations.
 This move also facilitates the introduction of new offerings, such as launching its debit card in Australia.

 Crypto.com holds regulatory licenses, including an Australian Financial Services Licence (AFSL) and an Australian Credit License (ACL) issued by the Australian Securities and Investments Commission (ASIC).
 The company is also registered with AUSTRAC for AML/CTF compliance, providing designated services such as issuing stored value cards, financial products, and operating as a digital currency exchange service provider.

 On 26 September 2025, Crypto.com announced that its U.S. subsidiary, Crypto.com Derivatives North America (CDNA), received approval from the Commodity Futures Trading Commission (CFTC) to offer cleared margined derivatives through an amended Derivatives Clearing Organization (DCO) license.